 Whether you suffer from varicose veins or simply sit or stand for long periods of time, elevating your legs can feel good.
 It can also improve your health, especially if you have varicose veins.

-Health Benefits of Elevation
+Benefits of Elevating Legs

 How to Elevate Your Legs

-How Long Should I Elevate My Legs?
+How Long Should You Elevate Your Legs?

-Is It Safe to Elevate My Legs?
+Is It Safe to Elevate Your Legs?